c-kick/DOMule/README.md

 ## Why I built this

 Most JavaScript frameworks solve the problem backwards: scripts search the DOM for elements to enhance.
 Scripts that are there.
 Always.
 On each load, regardless of context.
+Dead weight, adding insult to injury by polluting the global namespace.

 DOMule inverts this—**elements declare what they need**.